Galactic Empire (1980 video game)

 Galactic Empire is a strategy video game written by Doug Carlston for the TRS-80 and released 1980.
 It is the first game in the Galactic Saga and became first game published by Broderbund which was, in fact, created for the purpose of publishing the game.
-Galactic Empire was ported to the Apple II and the Atari 8-bit family and followed by three sequels.
+Galactic Empire was ported to the Apple II and Atari 8-bit computers and followed by three sequels.
 The game was also published by Adventure International.

 Description

 Doug Carlston was an attorney who wrote Galactic Empire on his TRS-80.
 Adventure International was the original publisher; after his brother Gary began successfully selling the game to computer stores, they founded Broderbund.

-Many of the locations have names taken from African languages, such as Afrikaans or Swahili, based on Doug Carlston's years in Africa.
+Many of the locations have names taken from African languages, such as Afrikaans or Swahili, based on Carlston's years in Africa.
 The game navigation uses a list of planets with names beginning with a unique letter of the alphabet for easy access.
 The 'R' key is reserved for 'Return', and 'Q' for 'Quit.'
 The player has one fleet which travels from planet to planet, beginning with the home world 'Galactica.'
 Conquered planets can be taxed and produce troops used to take other planets.
 Each planet has a technology level above or below Galactica standard, which makes it easier or harder to conquer.
 It takes time to travel between planets to collect taxes and troops to conquer new planets.
 The player has 999 years to take the galaxy.